 The NAESB Certification Program utilizes a self-certification format.
 An Officer or Principle of the company seeking certification must provide an affidavit under oath that the applicant meets the WEQ-12 requirements and certifies that his or her answers are accurate and truthful.
 The Statement under Oath is modeled on similar statements made under Sarbanes-Oxley.

-A complete copy of an Unqualified Audit Report from the most recent SOC 3 engagement employing the current release of Trust Services Principles, Criteria and Illustrations by the AICPA, produced by a Qualified Auditing Firm, must accompany the affidavit submitted to NAESB.
+The ACA must provide a complete copy of an Audit Report from the most recent service audit engagement pursuant to Section 2, produced by a Qualified Auditing Firm

 NAESB does not warrant or guarantee that the Authorized Certificate Authority’s (ACA) services comply with the WEQ-12 standard, perform as intended, or comply with representations made by the ACA.